 You now have all the data needed to calculate the return on investment on a product like Codacy.
 By paying $ 9 000 per year (estimated cost for Codacy per year for 50 sets) you save up to 25% of each developer’s time spent on tech debt, saving in total €609 000 in time that can be used to build better products.

 Here, we’re only considering that Codacy optimizes work related to technical debt and code maintenance.
 But Codacy helps developers regardless of their current development goals.

 Developers are a valuable asset for any software development organization.
 However, developers spend 42% of their week working on code maintenance.
-Although you can’t eliminate unplanned work, you can reduce the effects of technical debt and bad code quality.
+Although you can’t eliminate unplanned work, you can reduce the effects of technical debt.